 First, reframe your competition.
 You have too many peers with their own unique neuroses and talents find consistent comparisons.
 How am I supposed to compare my test grades with my classmate, who I saw five Jell-O shots deep at a party last weekend?
 We all do not have the same strengths.

-Finally, and most importantly, the best cure can be other people.
-I would not have lasted as editor without the Technique staff, from the enthusiastic writers to the edgelord design editor to the full-time Tech staff to the cynical managing editor who gives me rides back to my apartment at three in the morning.
+Finally, and most importantly, the best fix can be other people.
+I would not have lasted as editor without the Technique staff, from the enthusiastic writers to the edgelord design editor to the full-time Tech employees to the cynical managing editor who gives me rides back to my apartment at three in the morning.

-Imposter syndrome will tell you a lack of skill or worthiness is what stands in your way, when really it is a lack of perspective, easily fixed by rephrasing the problem.
+Imposter syndrome will tell you a lack of skill or worthiness is what stands in your way, when really it is a lack of perspective, which you can tweak by rephrasing the problem.
 It’s not “I am not enough,” because you already are — it’s “I know I will be better,” because that will take you where you want to be.